 You can make the blueberry sauce while the cheesecakes are baking.
 I use half a recipe of my blueberry topping for cheesecake recipe.
 You can check my post for how to make it.

-Once I make the blueberry sauce, I pour it into a bowl to let it cool and set aside.
+After I make the blueberry sauce, I pour it into a bowl to let it cool and set aside.

 Once the cheesecakes are ready to serve, I remove the muffin liners very gently.